Cruising with Ruben & the Jets: Release and legacy

 The album was popular with radio stations, as they believed it to be an unearthed doo-wop album by an unknown band called Ruben & the Jets.
 A single was issued ("Deseri" b/w a remixed version of "Jelly Roll Gum Drop") credited to "Ruben and the Jets", with no mention of the Mothers of Invention; according to Zappa, later pressings, which credited the Mothers of Invention, did not receive as much airplay as the original "Ruben" pressings.
 The album's cover has a word balloon stating "Is this the Mothers of Invention recording under a different name in a last ditch attempt to get their cruddy music on the radio?"
 Zappa later dismissed claims that he had "fooled people" with this album as "nonsense".

+Music critic Simon Reynolds has written numerous times about the album.
+He originally remarked that Cruising with Ruben & the Jets was one of the earliest forerunners to the '50s rock and roll revival, stating: "He [Zappa] was very on it early.
+It really becomes – – a lot of glam and glitter music was based around 50s rock and roll imagery.
+There was a whole lot of songs wistfully looking back to the idea that the early days of rock and roll was innocent and more wild."
+In his 2011 book Retromania, he cites the record as one of the first postmodern albums.
+In 2016, while writing for Pitchfork, he stated: "Cruising with Ruben & the Jets is a curiosity in the Zappa discography, not just because it's a whole album based around pastiche, but because it's genuinely and wistfully affectionate towards the caricatured genre in question, doo-wop."

 Subsequently, Zappa stated that the Mothers of Invention would record a second doo-wop album under the alias Ruben & the Jets.
 Later, the band Ruben and the Jets continued with a different lineup, led by musician Rubén Guevara Jr., who recorded the albums For Real!
 (1973) and Con Safos (1974).
 Zappa produced the former.